mjkim0727/Taru-icons/README.md

 ![logo](logo.png)

-Yaru-icons with Other Distro Colors and Desktop Environments
+Yaru-icons with Other Distro Colors and Desktop Environments,

 # Features